Salihu Yakubu-Danladi

 Salihu Yakubu-Danladi (born 31 May 1985) is a Nigerian engineer and politician who was elected speaker of the 9th Kwara State House of Assembly in 2019.
+He was again reelected in 2023.

-Yakubu-Danladi is a first-time member of the state assembly, elected on the platform of the All Progressives Congress to represent Ilesha-Gwanara in Baruten state constituency.
-He was nominated by vSaheed Popoola (APC, Balogun-Ojomu Constituency) and was seconded by Haliru Danbaba (APC).
+Yakubu-Danladi is a second-time member of the state assembly, elected on the platform of the All Progressives Congress to represent Ilesha-Gwanara in Baruten state constituency.